-Bay County Board of Commissioners and the Bay County Voluntary Employees' Beneficiary Board of Trustees Bay County, Michigan
+Bay County Board of Commissioners and the Bay County Voluntary Employees' Beneficiary Association Board of Trustees Bay County, Michigan

-We have audited the financial statements of the Bay County Voluntary Employees' Beneficiary Association (VEBA) Retiree Healthcare Plan (the "Plan") as of and for the year ended December 31, 2019, and have issued our report thereon dated June 30, 2020.
+We have audited the financial statements of the Bay County Voluntary Employees' Beneficiary Association (VEBA) Retiree Healthcare Plan (the "Plan"), a fiduciary component unit of Bay County, Michigan, as of and for the year ended December 31, 2020, and have issued our report thereon dated June 30, 2021.
 Professional standards require that we advise you of the following matters relating to our audit.